El Chavo del Ocho: Legacy

-Inspired shows
+Spinoffs

-After Carlos Villagrán left the cast, he produced a new series during the 80s using the character Quico, whose name was changed to Kiko to avoid copyright problems with Chespirito.
+After Carlos Villagrán permanently left the cast, he produced a new series during the 80s using the character Quico, whose name was changed to Kiko to avoid copyright problems with Chespirito.
 His first solo series was El Niño del Papel that debuted in 1981 and showed an alternative version of Kiko as a poor kid and never being referred by his name, just as "The Boy" in a similar way to El Chavo.
 The following series, Federrico from 1982 was one of the most notable, having been produced in Venezuela and also accused of copying many elements of El Chavo del Ocho, including the participation of Ramón Valdés, who played his character again but changed the name to Don Moncho.
 At the end of the decade, another series starring Kiko with elements of El Chavo del Ocho although more original was produced entitled ¡Ah qué Kiko! which again featured the presence of Ramón Valdés in the first episodes, this time using the original name of his character Don Ramón and Kiko returned to wear his classic iconic black outfit from El Chavo del Ocho.

+María Antonieta de las Nieves made two spinoff productions with her character of La Chilindrina; a television series titled Aquí está la Chilindrina (1994–1995) and an adventure comedy film in 1994 titled La Chilindrina en apuros.

+Brazilian shows

 Some attempts to replicate the success of El Chavo del Ocho have also occurred in Brazil.
 One of the first attempts occurred in 1997 when the TV channel Rede Manchete made the children's TV series Vila do Tiririca starring the comedian Tiririca, which only lasted one season.

 In 2000, a short-lived TV series inspired by El Chavo del Ocho titled Miguelito was produced a co-production between Gugu Produções Merchandising (GPM) and Câmera 5 being created by Gugu Liberato and Beto Carrero and airing on RedeTV!.
 The series was considered a failure among audiences and critics, with only 5 of its 22 episodes airing on the channel and being removed from the schedule after the first week.
 It was considered an unoriginal El Chavo rip-off with bad acting.
-After being taken off the air early, the series has since become a lost media outlet with no record other than an advertisement announcing the program's debut, until in 2023, there was a position among fans looking to find the five lost episodes that aired on RedeTV! causing the show to become an Internet meme.
+After being taken off the air early, the series was assumed lost, with no record other than an advertisement announcing the program's debut, until in 2023, there was a position among fans looking to find the five lost episodes that aired on RedeTV! causing the show to become an Internet meme.

 Later, in 2004, RedeTV! produced another series, Vila Maluca, which, unlike Miguelito, was better accepted by the public and lasted until 2006.

 In 2016, an independent Brazilian short film titled Moleque (Portuguese for Boy) was released under the approval of Chespirito's son, addressing a more realistic scenario with the characters being played by real children instead of adults and having different names.